yunju812/southeast-us-weather-api/README.md

-# Weather API Project – Southeast U.S. Cities
+# Weather API – Southeast U.S. Cities

 ## Description
 This project fetches current weather data for major Southeast U.S. cities using the OpenWeatherMap API.
 It displays temperature (°F) and humidity comparisons in bar charts.